-The leaf material to be tested for Psa-V using the KVH authorised test method and laboratory.
-A positive Psa-V test result will require the immediate destruction of all Actinidia plant material held on the containment site
+The leaf material is to be tested for Psa using the KVH authorised test method (KPCS PCR nursery testing using Rees George primers to detect all strains of Psa) at a KVH approved testing laboratory.
+A positive Psa test result will require the immediate destruction of all Actinidia plant material held on the containment site.